 Box office revenue generated by 20th Century Fox

-2012 was a successful year for the studio.
+2012 was also successful year for the studio.
 Though its box office revenue looks moderate in comparison with the 2010 result, Fox held the largest share of the U.S. movie market, even if by beating both Warner and Sony by only 0.3 percent.
 The studio released 18 movies, among them Academy Award nominated “Lincoln” and “Life of Pi”.
 Five of Fox’s movies became blockbusters in the United States (earning more than 100 million US dollars) – “Prometheus”, “Ice Age: Continental Drift”, “Taken 2”, “Lincoln” and “Life of Pi”.

 Twentieth Century Fox Film Corporation is a subsidiary of the Twenty-First Century Fox, Inc. – one of the successors of News Corporation, after the corporation was split in June 2013.
 21st Century Fox took over the company’s broadcasting and film divisions.
 In its fiscal year 2013 (ending June 30, 2013), 21st Century Fox reported revenues of nearly 27.7 billion U.S. dollars, out of which 8.64 billion came from the film entertainment segment.
 Kantar Media reported their 2012 advertising spending amounted to 1.19 billion U.S. dollars, of which 302.5 million was invested solely in ads for 20th Century Fox products.